Recommended Products for Home Baristas

 Sources and Methodology

-Our testing references SCA (Specialty Coffee Association) brewing standards for extraction yield (18-22%) and TDS (8-12% for espresso).
-Pressure measurements use a Scace 2 device.
-Temperature data comes from Thermoworks instruments calibrated quarterly.
-Review counts and ratings are pulled from Amazon at time of writing and may have changed.
+Our recommendations reference SCA (Specialty Coffee Association) brewing standards as general context — an 18-22% extraction yield and 8-12% TDS for espresso.
+Beyond that framing, what we publish comes from each maker's published specifications and the product's official Amazon listing data; we don't physically test or own the machines.
+Listing details, review counts and ratings are pulled from Amazon at time of writing and may have changed.

 About the Author